Skip to main content

 Claude Code

-If the dbt MCP server doesn't connect, confirm .mcp.json is at the project root and that the dbt block matches Example configuration in .mcp.json and Set up local MCP.
-Use the same full-path fixes for uvx (and for --env-file paths) as for Claude Desktop.
+If the dbt MCP server doesn't connect, confirm .mcp.json is at the project root and that the dbt block matches one of the examples on this page.
+For local setups, apply the same full-path fix for uvx (and for --env-file paths).
+For remote setups, verify the URL and headers, and try the equivalent claude mcp add --transport http command to compare.

 Was this page helpful?